miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 3. implement undo/redo using command degin pattern
 4. review of the design patterns that we have already seen (memento, layered architecture, iterator, command design pattern for undo/redo)

+we need a different repo for each ingredient/product/recipe because we need different load file for each entity

 how to run with coverage
 - right click on test folder -> run all tests with coverage